nicofirst1/MotionBot/README.md

 * Not so sensitive to shadow changes
 * Change detected with score 24, while there was none
 * Is triggered when camera auto adjust brightness
+* In bright places it becomes very sensitive